-E. The affirmative vote of not less than 80% of the outstanding stock of the Corporation entitled to vote thereon shall be required (i) to adopt any agreement for the merger or consolidation of the Corporation into or with a subsidiary (but not for the merger of a subsidiary into the Corporation) or (ii) to authorize any sale, lease, exchange, mortgage or pledge to a subsidiary required to authorize any amendment to the Certificate of Incorporation of the Corporation which shall alter, amend, change, all any of the provisions of this Article SIXTH
+E. The affirmative vote of not less than 80% of the outstanding stock of the Corporation entitled to vote thereon shall be required (i) to adopt any agreement for the merger or consolidation of the Corporation into or with a subsidiary (but not for the merger of a subsidiary into the Corporation) or (ii) to authorize any sale, lease, exchange, mortgage or pledge to a subsidiary of all or substantially all of the property and assets of the Corporation.